Vote Jo

 Why Is This Bad for Honiton?

-Moving to a unitary authority could be bad news for towns like Honiton.
-It may result in power becoming more centralised with fewer councillors covering larger areas and decision-making becoming less responsive to local community needs .
+This may also result in power becoming more remote, with fewer councillors covering larger areas and decision-making becoming less responsive to local community needs.

 In a bigger unitary council, party politics often take centre stage, making it harder for local voices to be heard.
 This risks sidelining the priorities of towns like Honiton.